Which city is cheaper, Dewa Sanzan or Nara?

 Should I visit Nara or Dewa Sanzan?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 As Japan's first capital, Nara offers a world of tradition and culture second only to the city of Kyoto.
 It is home to eight UNESCO World Heritage Sites, which are largely concentrated in the area of Nara Park.
 Here, it is also common to see many deer wandering freely amongst the temples and shrines.

 Dewa Sanzan, Japan is a picturesque city in the Tohoku region which consists solely of the three sacred mountains: Mount Haguro, Mount Gassan, and Mount Yudono.
 The mountains are considered holy to the Japanese Shinto religion and are a popular pilgrimage site, especially since many ascetic pilgrims live in the mountains and are occasionally spotted throughout the various hiking trails.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Nara is $97, while the average daily cost in Dewa Sanzan is $74.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Nara and Dewa Sanzan in more detail.

 Looking for a hotel in Nara or Dewa Sanzan?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.